 The Lyndon Visitor Centre

 The centre features our live osprey camera as well as fantastic new displays looking at the relationship between weather and wildlife, with specific sections on weather, climate change and phenology.
-There is also lots of information on the osprey project and the reserve in general and osprey staff will be on hand to give you information about the ospreys and to direct you down to the osprey viewing hides.
+There is also lots of information on the osprey project and the reserve in general and osprey staff will be on hand to give you information about the ospreys and to help direct you to the Manton Bay nest.

 Opening Hours & Entry Fees

 The Lyndon Visitor Centre is open daily from 9am – 5pm from mid-March to early September.
 The reserve remains open until 8pm, when the car park will be locked.
 Please be aware that if your car is still in the car park at this time, you may get locked in.